iAbadia/Volatility-Plugin-Tutorial/README.md

     }

 #### Other interesting things
-Now we're doing useful work and using unified outpu, what else can we do?
+Now we're doing useful work and using unified output, what else can we do?
 I'll teach you a couple interesting things but the best way to learn is by doing!

 ##### Parameters
 A nice way to give your plugin some life is by taking parameters.
 We're gonna use the `__init__()` function for this.
 For example, we want to give our plugin a prefix for all processes' names.
 Why?
 Why not!
 Here's how we do it: